singularityhub/motd/graphic/README.md

 # Graphic Greetings

-This example is a bit more advanced - we use [gotermimg](https://github.com/moshen/gotermimg) to greet the user with a colored image, or an animation!
+This example is a bit more advanced - we use [gotermimg](https://github.com/moshen/gotermimg) to greet the user with a colored image!
 See the [Singularity](Singularity) recipe for an image:

 ![graphic.png](graphic.png)